kaitai-io/push_artifacts/README.md

 # push_artifacts
-A shell script for pushing build artifacts to a remote Git repository
+A shell script for pushing build artifacts to a remote GitHub repository

 ## Git commit information